SpaceX launches Falcon Heavy, the world's most powerful rocket

 Before SpaceX came along, companies just discarded rockets after each mission.

-It's not, however, the most powerful rocket in history.
+Note the Falcon Heavy is not the most powerful rocket in history.
 That honor belongs to NASA's Saturn V rocket, which was used for the Apollo moon landings and was retired in the 1970s.